evecarboot/AA-FatImporter/README.md

 # AA FAT Importer

-Simple Alliance Auth plugin for importing alliance FAT CSVs and applying group-based FAT compliance rules.
+Alliance Auth plugin for tracking FAT compliance, importing alliance FAT CSV data, and syncing group membership based on 90-day FAT activity.

 ## What it does

-- Imports alliance FAT CSV data
+- Imports alliance FAT CSV data as a reporting dataset
-- Aggregates totals per character
+- Tracks alliance and corp FAT compliance separately
-- Supports alliance and corp FAT thresholds
+- Supports independent minimum FAT thresholds for alliance and corp checks
-- Optionally uses the same AA group for both checks
+- Supports a single shared group option when both types should use the same group
+- Automatically adds members to the configured group when they fall below the compliance threshold
-- Adds or removes the configured group based on FAT counts
+- Removes members from the configured group when they exceed the remove-above threshold
-- Uses AFAT as the corp-side FAT source when available
+- Supports AFAT as the corp-side FAT data source when available
+- Stores each import and per-member results for later review
+- Provides a FAT leaderboard dashboard for recent compliance status
+- Sends a Discord summary webhook after CSV import when configured
+- Supports optional payout configuration for FAT reward logic

 ## Install